o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

       return objectSpacePosition + movement;
    }
    ```
-3. Call the detail bending function in our `ProceessBending` function.
+3. Call the detail bending function in our `ProcessBending` function.
 Inside the conditional, add the call:

    ```hlsl
    if (o_color_isBound)